-Although King Nebuchadnezzar of Babylon orders his soldiers to treat Jeremiah with respect and consideration, only when the convoy reaches Ramah, about 9 kilometers north of Jerusalem, does the captain release him from his chains.
-According to rabbinic legend, Jeremiah voluntarily fettered himself to the chains leading the exiles away from Israel in order to demonstrate his complete identification with his people in their sufferings.
+Although King Nebuchadnezzar of Babylon orders his soldiers to treat Yirmiyahu with respect and consideration, only when the convoy reaches Rama, about nine kilometers north of Yerushalayim, does the Babylonian captain release him from his chains.
+According to Rashi, Yirmiyahu voluntarily fettered himself to the chains leading the exiles away from Israel in order to demonstrate his complete identification with his people and their suffering.
 Such is the characteristic of a true leader.
-Though mistreated and abused, he still identifies with and cares for his people.
+Though mistreated and abused by them, Yirmiyahu still identifies with, and cares for, his people.3 comments

-8 then they came to Gedaliah to Mizpah, even Yishmael the son of Nethaniah, and Yochanan and Yonatan the sons of Kareah, and Seraiah the son of Tanhumeth, and the sons of Ephai the Netophathite, and Jezaniah the son of the Maacathite, they and their men.
+8 So they with their men came to Gedalya at Mitzpa—Ishmael son of Nethaniah; Yochanan and Yonatan the sons of Kareah; Seraya son of Tanhumeth; the sons of Ephai the Netophathite; and Jezaniah son of the Maacathite.

 10 I am going to stay in Mitzpa to attend upon the Chaldeans who will come to us.
 But you may gather wine and figs and oil and put them in your own vessels, and settle in the towns you have occupied.”

 י וַאֲנִי הִנְנִי יֹשֵׁב בַּמִּצְפָּה לַעֲמֹד לִפְנֵי הַכַּשְׂדִּים אֲשֶׁר יָבֹאוּ אֵלֵינוּ וְאַתֶּם אִסְפוּ יַיִן וְקַיִץ וְשֶׁמֶן וְשִׂמוּ בִּכְלֵיכֶם וּשְׁבוּ בְּעָרֵיכֶם אֲשֶׁר־תְּפַשְׂתֶּם׃